r-pufky/docs/source/apps/gpg/usage/windows.rst

   * Number is the Yubikey serial number.
   * Holder is the First/Last name of the GPG certificate on the key.
   * Your key will blink when waiting for password or touch.
+  * Both publickey and GPG can be used in the same system at the same time for different connections.
+No specific configuration is needed.

 Run GPG Agent on Login
 **********************